Working with SAG doesn’t have to be a pain in the ass for indie producers...

 - SAG rules on set and how do avoid violations

-- A start-to-finish checklist to keep you on track throughout the process
+- A 29-point checklist to keep you on track from start to finish throughout the SAG process.

-- An easy-to-understand guide to choosing the right SAG contract for your film or web series
+- An easy-to-understand guide to choosing the right SAG contract for your short film, feature, or web series.

-- A spreadsheet to calculate P&H, taxes, overtime, and any other SAG-related payments.
+- A spreadsheet to calculate P&H payments and overtime.

 About the author

 Robert Carter is a writer, director, producer, and web developer in Chicago.
-Since 2015, he's made a web series and three SAG short films.
-Right now, he's working on producing his first SAG ultra low budget feature.
+Since 2015, I've produced and directed: a web series, three SAG short films, a SAG ultra low budget feature, and many union commercials.
+You can check out my work on my website.